rvm/tf/README.md

-# Deryls Testing Framework
+# Testing Framework

-DTF is a pluggable framework for testing shell scripts (at least now).
+TF is a pluggable framework for testing shell scripts (at least now).
-DTF also is an umbrella which incorporates (eventually) multiple gems, each of which provides additional functionality to DTF.
-DTF is the skeleton upon which all other dtf-* gems build.
+TF also is an umbrella which incorporates (eventually) multiple gems, each of which provides additional functionality to TF.
+TF is the skeleton upon which all other tf-* gems build.

 ## Usage

-    $ gem install dtf
+    $ gem install tf
+    $ tf <path/to/file>_comment_test.sh
-    $ dtf <path/to/file>_comment_test.sh
+    $ tf --text <path/to/file>_comment_test.sh

 ## Comment tests